National Day for Truth and Reconciliation

 About the National Day for Truth and Reconciliation

-September 30, 2021 marks the first National Day for Truth and Reconciliation in Canada.
+September 30th marks the National Day for Truth and Reconciliation in Canada.
 This day honours the memory of the Indigenous children buried on residential school grounds and honours Survivors, their families, and their communities.
 Public commemoration of the tragic and painful history and ongoing impacts of residential schools is a vital component of the reconciliation process.
 September 30 is also Orange Shirt Day, a day to listen to and believe Survivors, their families, and their communities.

 St. Thomas Public Library will be open on September 30, and we encourage our community to spend the day reflecting on the devastating legacy of residential schools in Canada.
 We welcome you to tie a ribbon to our fence in remembrance of found and yet-to-be-found Indigenous children.
 Every child matters.